scrubmx/float-labels/README.md

 Check out: http://bradfrostweb.com/blog/post/float-label-pattern/

 ## Implementation
-This repository is an example created by travislaynewilson http://bootsnipp.com/snippets/featured/float-label-pattern-forms
+This implementation is a variation of the implementation created by [travislaynewilson](http://bootsnipp.com/snippets/featured/float-label-pattern-forms)